IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 Resources exchanged do not contain PHI or other private information, actions such creating, updating, or replacing those Resources could compromise patient care or have other legal ramifications.
-For general security considerations, see ITI TF-2x: Appendix Z.8 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+For general security considerations, see [ITI TF-2: Appendix Z.8](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations) (currently in the
+Appendix Z on HL7 FHIR Trial Implementation Supplement).

 #### 3.87.5.1 Security Audit Considerations